djhworld/card/README.md

 Most of the `sort | uniq` time is spent during the `sort` phase, so it's not a fully fair comparison, you could use something like my other tool [count](https://github.com/djhworld/count) that does one pass over the input.

-However, this memory intensive if the cardinality of your input set is high, `card` has a very minimal memory footprint.
+However, this could be memory intensive if the cardinality of your input set is high, `card` has a very minimal memory footprint.